ericbulloch/kwmd/tools/john.md

 I can also see if any root (UID 0) accounts got cracked with the following command:

 `john --show --users=0 mypasswd`

+### RAR archive file

+I have found .rar files that were password protected in a capture the flag event.
+Similar to Keepass, there are tools that can convert the rar file to a format that john can use.
+In this example I have the secrets.rar file in my current directory.
+Here are the steps:

+- Run rar2john on the rar file. `rar2john secrets.rar > john.txt
+- Run john. `john john.txt`

+### ZIP archive file

+I have found .zip files that were password protected in a capture the flag event.
+Similar to Keepass, there are tools that can convert the zip file to a format that john can use.
+In this example I have the secrets.zip file in my current directory.
+Here are the steps:

+- Run zip2john on the rar file. `zip2john secrets.rar > john.txt
+- Run john. `john john.txt`